Learning through Writing, Grammar and Spelling at Thingwall Primary School

 Specific grammar lessons are taught weekly and followed up through writing lessons.
 We use the Assertive Mentoring ‘Grammar Hammer’ system which allows children time to develop their understanding of grammatical vocabulary and to regularly practise their skills.
 For more information on the expectations of grammatical knowledge please refer to the English Glossary attached.

 When the children have completed the phonics stage of their learning (See phonics section), they progress to spelling.
-Specific spelling lessons are taught weekly using the ‘Support for Spelling’ programme which develops knowledge through spelling investigations.
+Specific spelling lessons are taught weekly using the Spelling Shed programme which develops knowledge through spelling investigations.

 Children are taught:

 - How complex words are constructed using common prefixes and suffixes.

 - How words are altered to form plurals, abstract nouns etc.